partigabor/aromatica-old/content/items/chile.md

 +++
 title = "Chile"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The fruits of Capsicum annuum and other species" weight = 10
+description = "The fruits of Capsicum annuum and other species, also known as chilli; chili pepper, related to paprika.
+See also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica." weight = 10
 # draft = "true"
 # hidden = "true"